jkahrob/timeline-of-ww2/README.md

-# This is my simple list view Frontend page displaying the historical events of WW2 in a chronological order.
+# This is my simple list view Frontend page displaying the historical events of World War 2 in a chronological order, grouped by years.

 The working GitHub page for the application is at [https://jkahrob.github.io/timeline-of-ww2/](https://jkahrob.github.io/timeline-of-ww2/)